8 Benefits of Senior Volunteer Programs

 AmeriCorps Seniors

-The AmeriCorps Seniors RSVP program matches adults of 55 years and older with organizations striving to make crucial changes in communities around the United States.
+The AmeriCorps Seniors RSVP program matches adults 55 years and older with organizations striving to make crucial changes in communities around the United States.
 Through the AmeriCorps Seniors Foster Grandparent Program, senior volunteers can mentor and tutor children.

 AmeriCorps.gov/serve/americorps-seniors/americorps-seniors-pathfinder